Google My Business

 Size: Between 10 KB and 5 MB

-Resolution: minimum 720 pixels tall by 720 pixels wide
+Resolution: minimum of 720 pixels tall by 720 pixels wide

 Quality: The photo should be in focus and well lit, without significant alterations or excessive use of filters.
 In other words, the image should represent reality.
 You can also add videos to a listing.